OSGeo/gdal/doc/source/programs/gdal_grid.rst

     Set the size of the output file in pixels and lines.
     Note that :option:`-outsize` cannot be used with :option:`-tr`

+    If not set then a default size is used.

 .. option:: -a_srs <srs_def>

     Override the projection for the